microsoft/vscode-docs/docs/editor/node-debugging.md

 This document explains the details of Node.js debugging.
 The general debugging feature are described in [Debugging](/docs/editor/debugging.md).

-## Experimental Node.js debugger (node2)
+## Debugging with Inspector Protocol

-VS Code includes an experimental Node.js debug extension with debug type `node2` that uses the [V8 Inspector Protocol](https://chromedevtools.github.io/debugger-protocol-viewer/v8/), which Node.js now exposes via the `--inspect` flag, only in Node.js versions 6.3+.
+VS Code supports both the legacy V8 debug protocol (via `--debug`), and the new [Inspector Protocol](https://chromedevtools.github.io/debugger-protocol-viewer/v8/), which Node.js now exposes via the `--inspect` flag, only in Node.js versions 6.3+.
 This is the same protocol exposed by [Chrome and other targets](https://developer.chrome.com/devtools/docs/debugger-protocol).
 This extension runs on the [vscode-chrome-debug-core](https://github.com/Microsoft/vscode-chrome-debug-core) library which also powers the [Debugger for Chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) extension, and several others.

+You can select which debug protocol to use with the `protocol` launch config attribute.
+It supports the following values:

+- **`auto`**: tries to automatically detect the protocol used by the targeted runtime.
+For configurations of request type `launch` and if no `runtimeExecutable` is specified, we try to determine the version by running node from the PATH with an `--version` argument.
+If the version is >= 6.9 the 'inspector' protocol is used.
+For configurations of request type 'attach' we try to connect with the 'inspector' protocol endpoint and if this works, we use the 'inspector' protocol.
+We only switch to the inspector protocol for versions >= 6.9 because of issues in earlier versions.
+- **`inspector`**: forces the node debugger to use the 'inspector' protocol based implementation (previously 'node2').
+This is supported by node versions >= 6.3, but not (yet) by Electron.
+- **`legacy`**: forces the node debugger to use the 'legacy' protocol based implementation.
+This is supported by node versions < v8.0).
+This is the default, if `protocol` isn't specified.

-We recommend using the new experimental debugger `node2` for node.js versions >= 6.3.
-When debugging Node.js versions < 6.3, you have to use the 'old' debugger `node`.
+>**Note**: We recommend using the Inspector Protocol when debugging Node.js versions >= 6.9.
+When debugging Node.js versions < 6.3, you have to use the legacy protocol.

->**Note**: On the Windows operating sytem, we recommend Node.js v6.9+ with `node2` because earlier versions are not stable enough.

-Here are a few additional reasons for using the `node2` debugger over `node`:
+Here are a few reasons for using 'inspector' over 'legacy':

 * It can be more stable when debugging very large JavaScript objects.
-The older debug protocol can become painfully slow when sending large values between the client and server.
+The 'legacy' protocol can become painfully slow when sending large values between the client and server.
-* If you are using an ES6 Proxy in your app, a Node v7+ runtime might crash when being debugged by the old debugger.
-This does not happen with `node2`.
+* If you are using an ES6 Proxy in your app, a Node v7+ runtime might crash when being debugged by the 'legacy' protoocol.
+This does not happen with 'inspector'.
 This issue is tracked in [Microsoft/vscode#12749](https://github.com/Microsoft/vscode/issues/12749).
-* `node2` can handle some trickier source map setups.
-If you have trouble setting breakpoints in source mapped files, try using `node2`.
+* 'inspector' can handle some trickier source map setups.
+If you have trouble setting breakpoints in source mapped files, try using 'inspector'.

->**Note**: See more tips in the `node2` extension [README](https://marketplace.visualstudio.com/items?itemName=ms-vscode.node-debug2).
+>**Note**: See more tips in the 'inspector' implementation repo [README](https://marketplace.visualstudio.com/items?itemName=ms-vscode.node-debug2).

-We try to keep feature parity between both node debuggers but this becomes more and more difficult because the technology underlying `node` (V8 Debugger Protocol) is deprecated (frozen) whereas the new technology (Chrome Debugger Protocol) evolves quickly.
-For this reason, we specify the supported debugger type if a features is not supported by both `node` and `node2`.
+We try to keep feature parity between both protocol implementations but this becomes more and more difficult because the technology underlying `node` (V8 Debugger Protocol) is deprecated (frozen) whereas the new technology (Chrome Debugger Protocol) evolves quickly.
+For this reason, we specify the supported debugger type if a features is not supported by both 'legacy' and 'inspector'.

 ## Launch configuration attributes